rsksmart/rsk-powhsm/README.md

 ## Concepts overview

 powHSM is a solution designed specifically for the [RSK network](https://www.rsk.co/) powPeg.
-Its main role is to safekeep and prevent the unauthorized usage of each of the powPeg's members' private keys. powHSM is implemented as a pair of applications for the [Ledger Nano S](https://shop.ledger.com/products/ledger-nano-s), namely a UI and a Signer, and it strongly depends on the device's security features to implement the aforementioned safekeeping.
+Its main role is to safekeep and prevent the unauthorized usage of each of the powPeg's members' private keys. powHSM is currently implemented as a pair of applications for the [Ledger Nano S](https://shop.ledger.com/products/ledger-nano-s), namely a UI and a Signer, and it strongly depends on the device's security features to implement the aforementioned safekeeping.

 Each powPeg member runs an individual physical device on which a transparent installation and onboarding process is carried.
 Amongst other things, this process safely generates the root key, that never leaves the device.
 There is an [attestation process](./docs/attestation.md) that serves the purpose of testifying and guaranteeing this key generation process, and ultimately the fact that the key is only ever known to the device.